 What type of schools do we have the right to request?

-Because the EHC plan is a legal document, once a setting is named in Section I, the setting itself has a duty to admit (if one of those on the list below in blue) and the local authority have a duty to ensure that provision written in the EHC plan is given.
+Because the EHC plan is a legal document, once a setting is named in Section I, the setting itself has a duty to admit (if one of those on the list below in blue) and the local authority have a duty to ensure that the provision written in the EHC plan is given.

-The LA will therefore want to make sure that they name the right setting and they have certain legal criteria that must be considered before being able to do this (we will look at these considerations further on).
+The LA will therefore want to make sure that they name the right setting, and they have certain legal criteria that must be considered before being able to do this (we will look at these considerations further on).

 When a draft EHC plan is issued, the LA must give parents or the young person notice of your right to request the local authority to secure that a particular school or other institution is named in the EHC plan.

-However this ‘right’ only applies where that setting is one of the following:
+However, this ‘right’ only applies where that setting is one of the following:

 - a maintained school;